zhehou/llm-isabelle/README.md

 Windows users may need to put them under the user profile directory, e.g.,

-C:\Users\<YourName>\.isabelle\Isabelle2025\jedit\macros\LLM_Prover
+C:\Users<YourName>.isabelle\Isabelle2025\jedit\macros\LLM_Prover

 Open Isabelle/HOL jEdit GUI, and run the tools via Macros -> LLM Prover at a proof state.

-3.9 Training dataset generation

-As a curriculum, first generate easy datasets from built-in HOL library.

-python datasets/hol_extract_goals.py \
-  --isabelle-hol /Applications/Isabelle2025.app/src/HOL \
-  --out datasets

-Partition the datasets based on topic.

-python datasets/hol_route_by_imports.py \
-  --in datasets/hol_goals.jsonl \
-  --out datasets

-Run the prover per topic to collect data.

-python -m prover.regress --file datasets/hol_main.txt --beam 3 --max-depth 2 --budget-s 30 --facts-limit 6 --quickcheck --sledge --no-minimize

-python -m prover.regress --file datasets/hol_sets_lists.txt --beam 3 --max-depth 2 --budget-s 30 --facts-limit 6 --quickcheck --sledge --no-minimize

-EXTRA_IMPORTS="Number_Theory" \
-python -m prover.regress --file datasets/hol_number_theory.txt --beam 3 --max-depth 2 --budget-s 30 --facts-limit 6 --quickcheck --sledge --no-minimize

-EXTRA_IMPORTS="Complex_Main" \
-python -m prover.regress --file datasets/hol_complex.txt --beam 3 --max-depth 2 --budget-s 30 --facts-limit 6 --quickcheck --sledge --no-minimize

-EXTRA_IMPORTS="Groups Rings Fields Vector_Spaces" \
-python -m prover.regress --file datasets/hol_algebra.txt --beam 3 --max-depth 2 --budget-s 30 --facts-limit 6 --quickcheck --sledge --no-minimize

 4. Project Structure

-README.md
-benchmarks/              # Benchmark goal suites and results isabelle_ui/             # Isabelle/HOL jEdit integration
+benchmarks/        # Goal suites and CSV results

+isabelle_ui/       # Isabelle/jEdit integration macros

-planner/                 # Proof outline planner prover/                  # Stepwise prover
+planner/           # Proof outline planner

+prover/            # Step prover package

 5. Notes & Tips

-Start Isabelle/HOL once per run; the harness scripts (bench.py, regress.py) manage this automatically.
+Isabelle server is started once per benchmark/regression run; scripts manage lifecycle automatically.

-Macros are automatically mined from past runs to speed up common proof patterns.
+Macros are auto-mined from past runs to accelerate recurring proof patterns.

-Proof minimization is on by default; disable with --no-minimize to debug raw proof search.
+Proof minimization is on by default; disable with --no-minimize when debugging.

-Use ensembles (--models) for better robustness across goal suites, but it requires very large RAM.
+Use ensemble models (--models) for robustness, but they consume more RAM.

-The reranker improves success rates modestly; retrain it regularly with new logs.
+Retrain the reranker periodically; the RL mode benefits from longer runs and richer logs.

 6. License